IceMage144/site-source/content/works/apps/derivative-calculator/index.md

 * Every trigonometric function were implemented (reciprocals, inverses and hiperbolics too)
 * sum(a, b, x_i) = summation of x_i's, with i going from a to b (a and b can be almost anything) (Obs.: don't try to derivate it in x_i!)
 * Factorial is not implemented
-* You may have to do some algebraic manipulations to simplify the result :)